NewVEM: A Newton Vertex Exchange Method for a Class of Constrained Self-Concordant Minimization Problems: Introduction

-where $e\in \mathbb{R}^n$ denotes the vector of all ones, $b\in\mathbb{R}$, $\ell, u\in\mathbb{R}^n$ satisfying $-\infty < \ell \leq u < \infty$, and $Q\in\mathbb{S}_{++}^n$.
-Obviously, when $b = 1$, $\ell = 0$ and $u = e$, the feasible set of problem \eqref{eq-qp} reduces to the standard simplex.
-In view of this, we call the feasible set of problem \eqref{eq-qp} as the {\em generalized simplex} for the rest of this paper.
-For notational simplicity, we denote $\mathcal{C}(\ell, u):=\{x\in\mathbb{R}^n\;:\; \ell \leq x \leq u\}$ and assume that it is not empty.
-Though the constraint set of problem \eqref{eq-qp} is relatively simple, it admits strong modeling power due to the fact that many important problems can be modeled by using the generalized simplex constraint, including portfolio optimization \cite{shepp1982maximum, algoet1988asymptotic}, positron emission tomography \cite{ben2001ordered, cornuejols2006optimization}, and optimal experimental design \cite{pukelsheim2006optimal, damla2008linear, lu2013computing, yang2020efficient, hendrych2023solving}, to mention just a few.
-Motivated by the essential role of the problem \eqref{eq-qp} in solving these practical applications, our goal in this work is to develop an efficient and reliable solution method for solving the QP problem \eqref{eq-qp}.
+Though the constraint set of problem~\eqref{eq-sc-min} is relatively simple, it admits strong modeling power due to the fact that many important problems can be modeled by using the generalized simplex constraint, including support vector machine~\cite{chen2024study}, portfolio optimization~\cite{shepp1982maximum,algoet1988asymptotic}, positron emission tomography~\cite{ben2001ordered,cornuejols2006optimization}, and optimal experimental design~\cite{bohning1986vertex,pukelsheim2006optimal,damla2008linear,lu2013computing,yang2020efficient,hendrych2023solving}, to mention just a few.
+Motivated by the essential roles of the self-concordant functions and the generalized simplex in numerous practical applications, our primary goal in this work is to develop an efficient, scalable and reliable solution method for solving the problem~\eqref{eq-sc-min}.